RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/station/README.md

 The TimeSync class summarizes the timing information of the station.

 These are the accessible properties of the class:
-1. `arrow_dir`: string; the directory to save the TimeSync data to.
-Defaults to "." (current directory)
+1. `arrow_dir`: string, the directory to save the TimeSync data to.
+Defaults to `"."` (current directory)
-2. `arrow_file`: string; the name of the JSON file to save the TimeSync data to.
+2. `arrow_file`: string, the name of the JSON file to save the TimeSync data to.
 Do not include the extension when setting.
-   Defaults to "timesync".
+   Defaults to `"timesync"`.

 These are the functions that retrieve the data:
 1. `num_tri_messages(self) -> int`: Returns the number of tri-message sync exchanges in the data.